 A key area where enterprises can focus on is improving delivery operations.
 Deliveries have become extremely complex with the rapid evolution of customer expectations.
 Things like same-day deliveries, free of cost delivery and flexible deliveries are having a significant impact on how enterprises plan delivery operations.
-A smart way to ensure this is by deploying a delivery management software.
+A smart way to ensure this is by deploying a delivery management system.
 Here are 21 FAQs that every logistics stakeholder should know before delivery management software (DMS).

-A delivery management software can be defined as a platform that digitalizes core logistics operations like dispatching, task allocation, vehicle tracking, route planning and more.
+A delivery management system or software can be defined as a platform that digitalizes core logistics operations like dispatching, task allocation, vehicle tracking, route planning and more.
 The software’s ability to track delivery fleet in real-time ensures high levels of logistics visibility, reduces cost per mile, generates accurate ETAs, curbs delays and enhances customer experience.

-Gartner cites ‘visibility’ as one the biggest challenge in supply chain management.
+Gartner cites ‘visibility’ as one the biggest challenges in supply chain management.
 Businesses need tools that empower them to track a vehicle’s location in real-time, reduce theft and pilferage, monitor productivity of drivers and optimize delivery routes.

 By crawling through past data of fleet productivity and route efficiency, ML tools can accurately benchmark KPIs of upcoming deliveries and hence, help businesses generate better SLAs.

 Fleet productivity is of great importance when it comes to long-haul deliveries.
 To ensure high levels of productivity, it’s necessary to have tools that report real-time location of delivery, help optimize delivery routes, automate job allocation and ensure greater control over third-party logistics.

 Since the fragmentation of stakeholders is a major challenge in the logistics industry, tools that increase collaboration is of immense significance.
 The best delivery management system enhances communication between all stakeholders.